 Is Netflix Blocking VPN Services?

-Though rumors of a Netflix ban on Virtual Private Networks have been floating through the blogosphere and tech news world for several years, it was January of 2016 when Netflix put the proverbial nail in the coffin of the dream of those Netflix viewers hoping to watch their favorite programs through a VPN.
+Though rumors of a Netflix ban on Virtual Private Networks have been floating through the blogosphere and tech news world for several years, it was January of 2016 when Netflix put the proverbial nail in the coffin.
+The dream of Netflix users watching their favorite programs through a VPN was now dead.

 Despite the fact that over 36,000 Netflix users have signed a petition against this action, Netflix remains steadfast in their rejection of users accessing their content through Virtual Private Networks.